-Protests And Pandemic Spark Record Gun Sales
+Pandemic And Protests Spark Record Gun Sales

 "With all the toilet paper gone and everything, people just started acting crazy," she says.
 "I guess the fear of the unknown and letting prisoners out of prison, and I just ... decided I wanted to go ahead and just purchase one."

-Some states have released prisoners for home detention who are near the end of their sentences, who are older or who are deemed not dangerous.
+Some states have released prisoners for home detention amid the pandemic who are near the end of their sentences, who are older or who are deemed not dangerous.

 "After seeing all the riots and the lack of arrests," Collins says that too made her happy she'd bought the gun.
 "I am so glad I did."